 REopt Lite Software Update History

-November 2018: Wind Module, Custom Rate Tariffs, Critical Load Builder, and a User Dashboard
+November 2018: Wind Module, Custom Monthly Rate Tariffs, Critical Load Builder, and User Dashboard

-Released on November 2, 2018, REopt Lite's new wind optimization module, custom utility rate tariffs, critical building load profile builder, and user dashboard allow users to evaluate the economic viability of distributed wind alongside solar photovoltaics (PV) and battery storage, and further customize cost savings and resilience analyses.
-The new user dashboard allows users to log in, save their optimization results, and view their previous runs.
+Version 1.3 of REopt Lite includes a new wind optimization module, custom monthly utility rate tariffs, a link to the SolarResilient critical load builder, and a new user dashboard.
+These features allow users to evaluate the economic viability of distributed wind alongside solar PV and battery storage, and further customize cost savings and resilience analyses.
+The user dashboard lets users log in, save their optimization results, and view previous runs.

 June 2018: Enhanced Resilience Features

-Released on June 8, 2018, REopt Lite's enhanced resilience analysis capabilities allow building owners and energy managers to size PV and storage systems to meet a specified outage duration, and compare systems sized for optimum savings to systems sized for resilience.
+Version 1.2 of REopt Lite includes enhanced resilience analysis capabilities that allow building owners and energy managers to size PV and storage systems to meet a specified outage duration, and compare systems sized for optimum savings to systems sized for resilience.
 Users can also explore the impact of microgrid upgrade costs and avoided outage costs on project economics.

 March 2018: Application Programming Interface

-Released on March 23, 2018, the REopt Lite application programming interface (API) allows users and software developers to programmatically interface with the REopt Lite web tool.
+Version 1.1 of REopt Lite includes a new application programming interface (API) that lets users and software developers programmatically interface with the REopt Lite web tool.
 The API can be used to evaluate multiple sites and perform sensitivity analyses in an efficient manner, and integrate REopt Lite capabilities into other tools.
 Access the API.

 In addition to the API release, REopt Lite developers added a downloadable dispatch strategy and additional utility rates to the web tool.